DeloitteAU/react-habitat/README.md

 - Joomla
 - WordPress
 - Magento
-- *...etc*
+- *... etc*

 ### When *not* to use it

-Typically if you're building a single page application (SPA) with only a `<div id="app">` in the body tag... then this framework isn't really going to bring many benefits to you.
-However, you are definitely invited to use it if you want to.
+Typically if you're building a single page application (SPA) with only a `<div id="app">` in the body tag ... then this framework isn't really going to bring many benefits to you.
+However, you are definitely invited to use it, if you want to.

 ## Features